pydantic/pydantic-stack-demo/distributed-frontend-example/README.md

 `@pydantic/logfire-browser` NPM package.
 Details about the instrumentation specifics can be found in the `ClientInstrumentationProvider.tsx` file.

-The browser instrumentation does not send traces to Logfire directly, but instead sends them to the backend.
+For security/performance reasons, the browser instrumentation does not send traces to Logfire directly, but instead sends them to the backend.
 The backend then proxies the traces to Logfire - the `/client-traces` FastAPI endpoint in `main.py`.
+In that way, the Logfire write token is not exposed in the client-side bundle.
+In production, you should ensure that the proxy endpoint is Auth protected and only accessible to your frontend.

 # Running the demo